HumanDataModel/humandatamodel.github.io/repositories.markdown

 permalink: /repositories/
 ---

-This page will introduce Human Data Model.
-You can find the repositories for Human Data Model as well as basic usage documentation at [https://github.com/HumanDataModel](https://github.com/HumanDataModel)
+You can find the list of repositories for Human Data Model organization in GitHub at [https://github.com/HumanDataModel](https://github.com/HumanDataModel)

 [humandatamodel-organization]: https://github.com/HumanDataModel